 How to stop stress causing weight gain

-Stress can be a big part of our everyday lives.
-Common causes of stress can stem from things like work deadlines, financial issues, sleep deprivation family problems or poor health.
-Stress can also be quite misunderstood, and if unchecked can be a burden to both our physical and mental wellbeing.
-Stress isn’t all bad though, the hormonal response to certain situations is also a vital and necessary part of our brain function which is designed to keep us alive in the event of imminent danger.
+Stress plays a big role in our everyday lives.
+It often stems from things like work deadlines, financial issues, sleep deprivation, family problems, or poor health.
+Many people misunderstand stress, and if we don’t manage it properly, it can become a burden to both our physical and mental well-being.
+However, stress isn’t all bad.
+Our hormonal response to certain situations is a vital and necessary part of brain function, designed to keep us alive in the event of imminent danger.

 Fight or flight?